- Future Students

 If this is you, you'll be automatically admitted.
-(You still have to submit your official ACT or SAT scores!)
-This is why working hard in high school pays off
+(You still have to submit your application, official transcripts, essays, and official ACT or SAT scores!)
+This is why working hard in high school pays off.

 - We'll look at your short essay responses, all of your grades from high school and college, the difficulty of the classes you took, your senior year course schedule and your ACT or SAT scores.

 - To be admissible, students must have at least a 2.0 cumulative GPA in high school and any applicable college work.